krisek/cplayer/README.md

 ## TODOs/Known issues:

 1. if the player is hosted over https, then only https streams can be played
-2. implement PWA
-3. implement ChomeApp
-4. somehow once the stream exited there is no way to restart, you need to reload the page
+2. HTML audio element is not the best for radio streams, anomalies/slow response can be expected once playback is stopped and restarted – reload the app if it became unresponsive